harvardinformatics/informatics-website/docs/resources/Tutorials/whole-genome-alignment-cactus.md

 The final alignment will also be presented in MAF format as `<final_prefix>.<maf_reference>.maf`, again where `<maf_reference>` is whatever you set in the Snakemake config.
 This file will include all sequences.
 Another MAF file, `<final_prefix>.<maf_reference>.nodupes.maf` will also be generated, which is the alignment in MAF format with no duplicate sequences.
 The de-duplicated MAF file is generated with `--dupeMode single`.
 See the [Cactus documentation regarding MAF export](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md#maf-export) for more info.

-A suit of tools called [HAL tools](https://github.com/ComparativeGenomicsToolkit/Hal) is included with the Cactus singularity image if you need to manipulate or analyze .hal files.
+A suite of tools called [HAL tools](https://github.com/ComparativeGenomicsToolkit/Hal) is included with the Cactus singularity image if you need to manipulate or analyze .hal files.
 There are many tools for manipulating MAF files, though they are not always easy to use.
 The makers of Cactus also develop [taffy](https://github.com/ComparativeGenomicsToolkit/taffy), which can manipulate MAF files by converting them to TAF files.

 ## Questions/troubleshooting